Transcripts / Court Reporters

 - Reported by a court reporter (transcript available); or

-- Audio-recorded on FTR or a tape (copy of audio available and/or transcript available); or
+- Audio-recorded on FTR, tape, or a digital recording (copy of audio available and/or transcript available); or

 - Not reported or recorded (no transcript or audio available)

 For each proceeding held before a judge, “minutes” are filed within 24 hours on the CM/ECF docket sheet.
 (If no minutes are listed, contact the judge’s courtroom deputy or email the courtroom deputy supervisor for San Francisco/Eureka, Oakland, or San Jose.
 Docket information is available from the electronic filing system via PACER (pacer.uscourts.gov).

 On the CM/ECF docket sheet, click on the link to the minutes for the proceeding to download and review the minutes and, importantly, to determine the correct date of the proceeding.
 If the minutes indicate the name of a court reporter present, then a transcript is available upon request and payment.
 If the minutes do not indicate a court reporter was present, but instead indicate “digitally recorded” or “FTR,” then a copy of the audio and/or a transcript are available upon request and payment (more information below).
 If no court reporter, FTR, or digital recording is indicated, there was no record made; no transcript can be produced.

 Second and subsequent orders are copies.

 Delivery time begins when order is complete (including payment arrangements) and court proceeding is adjourned.